ZengYuXiang7/QoSEraser/README.md

 # QoSEraser
 This is an official PyTorch implementation of paper entitled "QoSEraser: A Data Erasable Framework for Web Service QoS Prediction".
+(IEEE SSE 2023, CCF-C Conference)

 ## Abstract
 To select appropriate web services for users, the Quality-of-Service (QoS) based collaborative prediction models are widely used.
 Despite the success of collaborative prediction models in selecting appropriate web services for users, existing models do not take into account the users' authority to manage their own generated data as stipulated by many privacy-preserving regulations, such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 Moreover, unlearning is urgently needed due to the security concerns such as data poisoning attacks.
 Existing QoS prediction methods are not optimized for unlearning, suffering from low model availability when handling unlearning requests by full re-training.